AIR-DI/AIDC/index.md

 </p>

 <p>
-We also conducted additional experiments with our model controlling 1 to all ACUs to further investigate its energy-saving impact. **a** shows the experiment results conducted in seven morning periods (10:30- 13:30) in Server Room A; **b,c** on the right show the experiment results conducted in seven morning (10:30- 13:30) and afternoon (14:30- 17:30) periods in Server Room B. These promising results suggest that if more ACUs can be controlled by our method, it is very likely that we can achieve even higher energy efficiency.
+We also conducted additional experiments with our model controlling 1 to all ACUs to further investigate its energy-saving impact. <b>a</b> shows the experiment results conducted in seven morning periods (10:30- 13:30) in Server Room A; <b>b,c</b> on the right show the experiment results conducted in seven morning (10:30- 13:30) and afternoon (14:30- 17:30) periods in Server Room B. These promising results suggest that if more ACUs can be controlled by our method, it is very likely that we can achieve even higher energy efficiency.
 </p>

 <!-- ![acu_num](./doc/acu_num_vary.png) -->